vikasnr/llm-cls/README.md

 - Takes a prompt and the LLM model name and returns the generated response.

 #### Refer feedback_system folder for more details

+### Limitation and scope for improvement

+- ###### Lack of Generalization to Real-world Tasks Synthetic data may not capture real-world distribution: Synthetic dataset doesn’t closely resemble real user queries and responses.
+This is one area which will need greater amount of time - fetching from varies source and aggregating them for modules.

+- ###### Feature selection
+    I wouldn't say the features choosen initially are the best.
+All though I have added BLEU, ROUGE scores etc for feedback retraining.
+It could be helpful to have it while intial modelling.